NSW Nuclear Power Plant locations

 To overcome issues surrounding temperature rises in inland locations cooling towers or mechanically driven systems known as hybrid and recirculating systems can be used.
 These are now the only option used in the United States under their EPA guidelines.

 While recirculating systems don’t add heat to the river or lake, they do consume water through evaporation.
-In Australia the availability of sizeable inland rivers are limited though a number of large reservoirs such as Hume Reservoir near Albury or Burrinjuck Dam near Yass could be studied for their suitability.
+In Australia the availability of sizeable inland rivers are limited though a number of large reservoirs such as Hume Reservoir or reservoirs in the Snowy could be studied for their suitability.

 An excellent and detailed outline of the cooling options is available at: Cooling Power Plants | Power Plant Water Use for Cooling – World Nuclear Association